Installing a Later 1991-93 Windshield

 But FIRST, fold

-the rubber trim at the corners up and AWAY from the
+the rubber trim at the corners UP and AWAY from the

 body, BEFORE sticking the windshield.
 As soon as you stick the windshield, check to be sure it's being